-- By giving careful consideration to the expected net cash redemption requirements of Funds SA's clients.
-The allocation to cash in the strategic asset allocation of each investment product is set at a level sufficient to manage expected cash redemptions. - A large proportion of each investment product is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities.
+- by giving careful consideration to the expected net cash redemption requirements of Funds SA's clients.
+The allocation to cash in the strategic asset allocation of each investment product is set at a level sufficient to manage expected cash redemptions, - a large proportion of each investment product is invested in highly liquid investments such as actively traded equities, unit trusts or securities with short-term maturities, - reporting and monitoring the liquidity of the fund on a daily basis to ensure prospective client cash outflows and switches can be met, - by undertaking portfolio management and rebalancing activities, and - by undertaking regular stress testing on liquidity positions to identify sources of liquidity strain before they are realised.